 A nation is can be generally defined not merely by its geographical boundaries but also by its system of government, its people and its cultural identity and although the Aboriginal tribes have lived on the continent we now call Australia for tens of thousands of years, it was only in 1901, when the six self-governing colonies joined in a federal union to create the Commonwealth of Australia, that our nation-state was created.
 The colonies themselves were just over one hundred years old or less at the time.

 The Commonwealth of Australia was formed under a Constitution which still exists today with only eight amendments.
-The Australian nation was formed under the Constitution and the people instead of being citizens of a colony, such as New South Wales, became citizens of Australia, although everyone, whatever colony they lived in at the time, were subjects of the Queen.
+The Australian nation was formed under the Constitution and the people instead of being citizens of a colony, such as New South Wales, became citizens of Australia, although everyone, whatever colony they lived in at the time, were subjects of Queen Victoria.

 Over the years since then, Australian Nationhood has evolved from being a Dominion of the United Kingdom to a separate, sovereign and independent nation.